orstavik/JoiEvents/docs/1f_controlEventCascades/3_WhatIs_InteractiveElements.md

-# WhatIs: InteractiveElements
+# WhatIs: InteractiveContent

 Some elements have builtin reactions to certain events.
-These elements are often referred to as ["interactive elements"](todo mdn or spec).
+These elements are referred to as ["interactive content"](https://html.spec.whatwg.org/multipage/dom.html#interactive-content-2).
 Most commonly, interactive elements react when the user `click`s on them.
 Naively, we could think of them as "clickable elements".
 But, the event doesn't have to be a `click`; it could react to other event's such as `wheel` or `mousedown` instead of/in addition to `click`.

 (todo check the list of interactive elements, find out if they all react to click and if some of them react to other events too.)